Anqi-Sheng/Philosophers-Stone/README.md

-# WallpaperLogic
+# Philosophers-Stone

-WallpaperLogic is a dynamic and extensible wallpaper and video background manager for Linux and macOS.
+Philosophers-Stone is a dynamic and extensible wallpaper and video background manager for Linux and macOS.
 It supports both static images and looping videos as wallpapers using lightweight Bash scripts and a configuration-based design.

 ## 🚀 Features